Matching that, the years since 2006 have hardwired us into believing that we are made solely to be looked at.

 The 2017 film "To the Bone,” the new movie from Marti Noxon, stars Lily Collins as a young woman with anorexia and Keanu Reeves as the vaguely unconventional – see: bearded and expletive-laden – doctor who treats her.

-Noxon, a former anorexia nervosa sufferer, penned the tale about her own life, which saw her drop life-altering amounts of weight dramatically throughout her teens and twenties.
+Noxon, a former anorexia nervosa sufferer herself, penned the tale about her own life, which saw her drop life-altering amounts of weight dramatically throughout her teens and twenties.
 The show's protagonist, Lily Collins, too grew from a similar existence – as was the pair's repeated trope on the press circuit.

 The piece is clearly meant as a departure from the overly-produced and melodramatic cinematic explorations of anorexia of yore, opting instead to shine a sarcastic and jaded light on the psychological issue at hand – one overly familiar with teenage girls, the exact demographic with which this narrative feels familiar.